Jonathan Kane

 Jonathan Kane (born November 4, 1956) is an American musician and composer.
-Coming out of New York's Downtown No Wave music scene of the early 1980s, Kane is known for his work with minimalist composers La Monte Young and Rhys Chatham, and was a founding member of NYC band Swans.
+Coming out of New York's Downtown No Wave music scene of the early 1980s, Kane is known for his work with minimalist composers La Monte Young and Rhys Chatham, and was a founding member of The New York City based band, Swans.
 He also leads his own minimalist blues band called Jonathan Kane's February.

 Kane began his professional career while in high school in 1974.
 Along with his brother, harmonica player Anthony Kane, they formed the Kane Brothers Blues Band.
-They worked at east coast USA clubs and opened concerts for James Cotton, Willie Dixon, Dr. John, Koko Taylor, and Muddy Waters, amongst others.
+They worked at east coast US clubs and opened concerts for James Cotton, Willie Dixon, Dr. John, Koko Taylor, and Muddy Waters, amongst others.